BSc (Hons) Psychology with Developmental Disorders

 You will complete a range of different class activities including group discussions, debates, case studies and in-class projects.

-As well as gaining valuable experience as part of your placements which are integrated throughout the course, our Psychology Plus scheme, provides you with opportunities to gain additional training, research and clinical experience on campus.
-For example, every student is guaranteed, if they want it during their undergraduate studies, a six-week placement in our Autism Clinic based in PAWB Wales.
-The University of South Wales Autism Project offers applied behaviour analytic intervention for children five and under typically with a diagnosis of autism.
+Every student is guaranteed, if they want it during their undergraduate studies, a six-week placement in our Behaviour Analysis Clinic based at the Treforest Campus.
+This clinic offers applied behaviour analytic intervention for children five and under typically with a diagnosis of autism.
 The clinic is largely run by student volunteers under the supervision of a Board Certified Behaviour Analyst.